 Is it worth the extra time, money and effort of yours?
 Let’s discuss.

 While the worthiness of the tower tours is a subjective thing, we will try and be as objective in our evaluation as possible.

 1. Going up the towers doesn’t cost much and is worth every Euro

 For a normal adult, basic tickets to Sagarda Familia cost 15 Euros and if you go for the audio guide it becomes 24 Euros.
 By adding 5 Euros more, you can go up on one of the towers.
 For only five Euros, a visit up the towers is totally worth it.

 Of course, you must choose the tower you want to visit.
 Best of course is that you go up both the towers.
 If you don’t have the luxury of time and must choose only one – go for the Nativity facade.
 Find out why Nativity facade tower is better than the Passion facade Tower .

 2. Visiting the towers doesn’t take long and is worth the time

-If you have already booked Sagrada Familia’s Top View tickets online, it takes approximately an hour to have a peaceful visit to one of the towers of Sagrada Bascilica.
+If you have already booked Sagrada Familia’s Top View tickets online, it takes approximately an hour to have a peaceful visit to one of the towers of Sagrada Basilica.
 On crowded days, your speed will depend on the speed of the tourists ahead of you.
 On not-so-crowded days your tower tour can even be shorter – around 45 minutes.
-To know how to avoid the massive crowd at this Basilica, check out the best time slots to visit Sagrada Familia.
+To know how to avoid the massive crowd at this Basilica, check out the best time to visit Sagrada Familia.

 3. The intricate details on towers make the trip up worth it